brucedkyle/ibmcloud_for_partners/docs/mainframe/modernization.md

 !!!
 Key

-    Modernize applications faster with less cost and risk by using hybrid cloud
+    Modernize applications faster with less cost and risk by using hybrid cloud.

-    A hybrid cloud transformation that integrates IBM Z can extend beyond two and a half times the value of a public cloud alone
+    A hybrid cloud transformation that integrates IBM Z can extend beyond two and a half times the value of a public cloud alone.

 In this article, learn: